Reach out! We’re available by email or phone and can answer all of your questions.

 - Standard Curve

 Endothelin-1 (ET-1), a peptide of 21 amino acid residues, is a pleiotropic molecule known for its action as a potent vasoconstrictor.
 ET-1 is one of a family of three proteins encoded by distinct genes.
 All members of the Endothelin family contain two essential disulfide bridges and six conserved amino acid residues at the C-terminus.
-Human ET-1 is initially synthesized as a pre-pro-polypeptide of 212 amino acids.
-It is proteolytically cleaved by a signal peptidase to produce pro-ET-1 and further processed by a Furin-like protease to yield Big ET-1.
+The initial synthesis of Human ET-1 is a pre-pro-polypeptide of 212 amino acids.
+A signal peptidase proteolytically cleaves the pre-pro-polypeptide producing pro-ET-1.
+A Furin-like protease further processes pro-ET-1 to yield Big ET-1.
 The vascular endothelium is an abundant source of ET-1.
-It may also be expressed by leukocytes, smooth muscle cells, mesangial cells, cardiac myocytes, and astrocytes.
-ET-1 can be induced in endothelial cells by many factors including mechanical stimulation, various hormones, and pro-inflammatory cytokines.
-Production is inhibited by nitric oxide (NO), cyclic nucleotides, prostacyclin, and atrial natriuretic peptide (ANP).
-With this kit you can quantitatively measure Et-1.
+Leukocytes, smooth muscle cells, mesangial cells, cardiac myocytes, and astrocytes can also express ET-1.
+Endothelial cells can induce ET-1 by mechanical stimulation, hormones, and pro-inflammatory cytokines.
+Nitric oxide (NO), cyclic nucleotides, prostacyclin, and atrial natriuretic peptide (ANP) inhibit the production of ET-1.